7 Spanish Relative Pronouns You Need to Add to Your Vocabulary

 Las chicas junto a las cuales está mi esposa son mis hijas.
 (The girls to whom my wife is close are my daughters.)

 Los coches delante de los cuales has aparcado son de Francia.
 (The cars in front of which you have parked are from France.)

-Lo que and lo cual are neuter relative pronouns.
-We do not have neuter nouns in Spanish, so lo que and lo cual will not refer to any specific masculine or feminine antecedent, but to a situation, a concept or a whole sentence.
+Lo que and lo cual are neuter relative pronouns, so they will not refer to any specific masculine or feminine antecedent (the noun described by the previous clause), but to a situation, a concept or a whole sentence.